Preventing Food Allergies in Infants and Children

 Not long ago, the American Academy of Pediatrics (AAP) recommended that pregnant women avoid eating peanuts.
 It was thought that this might eliminate peanut allergy in young children.
 However, recent studies have not found a connection between eating peanuts during pregnancy and peanut allergy in children.
 The AAP now states that there is no evidence to suggest that restricting certain foods during pregnancy will prevent allergies in infants.
 However, if your newborn will be at high risk for developing food allergies, it is a good idea to discuss your options with your doctor.
 All pregnant women should eat a balanced, healthy diet to provide the best start for their babies.

 Some mothers of children with food allergies need to avoid eating certain foods while breastfeeding.
-But can avoiding common allergic foods prevent an allergy in an infant who is not yet allergic?
 While some studies have shown a benefit and others have not, the AAP has not found enough evidence to recommend that breastfeeding mothers avoid common allergic foods like milk, eggs, and peanuts.
 Once again, if your new child is at high risk for developing food allergies, it is a good idea to discuss your options with your doctor.

 Some studies have suggested that in infants who are at risk of developing allergies due to family history, exclusive breastfeeding rather than formula-feeding for the first 4 months may reduce the risk of cow’s milk allergy.
 But not all studies have shown that breastfeeding reduces the risk of food allergies.
 Nevertheless, for this and other reasons, many organizations such as the National Institute of Allergy and Infectious Diseases recommend that all infants be breastfed exclusively until 4-6 months of age unless there is a medical reason not to do so.